 If you are a digital nomad planning to stay in Germany for just a few months you probably don’t need to invest in a completely new German accounting tool.

 FreshBooks is an international accounting and invoicing tool that can be used in multiple European languages and currencies.

-FreshBooks is also GDPR, PCI and PSD2 compliant, so your and your clients’ data and privacy are safe and sound in their servers.
+FreshBooks is also GDPR, PCI and PSD2 compliant, so you and your clients’ data and privacy are safe and sound in their servers.

-If you want to try FreshBooks offers unlimited access to their tool for 30 days, with no contracts and no credit card requirements.
+If you want to try FreshBooks, they offer unlimited access to all features for 30 days.
+No contract and no credit card required.

 Languages: English, German, French, Italian, Spanish, Greek, Russian, Portuguese, Dutch and many more.